Victor Blank

-Sir Maurice Victor Blank (born 1942) is an English businessman and philanthropist.
-He is the former Chairman of Lloyds TSB and the current Chairman of several educational and charitable organisations including the Social Mobility Foundation, UJS Hillel and Wellbeing of Women.
+Sir Maurice Victor Blank (born 9 November 1942) is an English businessman and philanthropist.
+He is the former chairman of Lloyds TSB and the current chairman of several educational and charitable organisations including the Social Mobility Foundation, UJS Hillel and Wellbeing of Women.

 Background

 Early life and education

-Born in 1942, he was educated at Stockport Grammar School and then obtained an MA in Modern History at St Catherine's College, Oxford.
+Born on 9 November 1942, he was educated at Stockport Grammar School and then obtained an MA in Modern History at St Catherine's College, Oxford.